Nomagno/Halfive/docs/HWVM_SPEC.md

 ***
 ### Binary format
-An old specification of the format follows, however it still applies:
+A specification of the format follows, it still applies:
 ```
 BINARY FORMAT:
 You code each instruction as 4 bits of which the least significant 3 indicate
 which arguments are literals and which addresses, and the fourth indicates if the
-literals are pointers or not (0101 - from right to left:  first is literal,
+literals are pointers or not (0101 - from right to left:  third is literal,
-second address, third literal, fourth indicates they are literals and NOT pointers),
+second address, first literal, fourth indicates they are literals and NOT pointers),
-then 4 bits for the instructions themselves (check the enum values, max 12), then simply read the
+then 4 bits for the instructions themselves (0-15), then
-corresponding number of 16-bit 'arguments' (0-3), and repeat.
+simply read the corresponding number of 16-bit 'arguments' (0-3), and repeat.

 EXAMPLE:

-      BINARY: 0010 0000000000000001 0000000000000011 0000000000000010 0000 0000000000000000
+BINARY:    0010 0101 0000000000000001 0000000000000011 0000000000000010 0000 0000000000000000
-      DECIMAL: 2 1 3 2 0 0
+DECIMAL:   2    5    1                3                2                0    0
-      ASSEMBLY:add 1 [3] 2\n halt
+ASSEMBLY:       add  1               [3]               2               \n    halt
 ENGLISH:
 	The first instruction has the middle argument as a literal.
+	The first instruction is 'add'.
-	Add the CONTENTS of register 1 and the literal integer '3', then put the
+	ADD the contents of Address 1 to the number 3, put the result into Address 2.

-result into register '2'.
-Halt.
+	The second instruction has no arguments as literals.
+	The second instruction is 'halt'.
+	HALT.
 ```

 ***